Retire to Edinburgh

-The careful location of our retirement properties in Edinburgh mean that the iconic sights are always only a short bus ride away.
+Our retirement villages in Edinburgh are in prime locations so that the iconic sights of the city are always only a short bus ride away.
 History buffs will enjoy Edinburgh’s most famous street, the Royal Mile, which connects Edinburgh Castle and the Palace of Holyroodhouse.
 Meanwhile art lovers can admire world famous works at the Scottish National Gallery and the Scottish National Gallery of Modern Art.

-If shopping’s your thing, you’ll discover up-market stores galore in George Street and Multrees Walk, while foodies will love the range cafes, bars and restaurants along Princes Street — the Ivy on the Square, Edinburgh is also temptingly close by.
+Fashionistas will flock to the up-market stores in George Street and Multrees Walk, while foodies will love the range of cafes, bars and restaurants along Princes Street — the Ivy on the Square, Edinburgh is temptingly close by.
 If you enjoy cooking you can pick up fresh produce at the Edinburgh Farmers' Market, or head to the weekly Stockbridge Market for local butchers, baked goods, global cuisine and artisan gifts.

 Transport and Connections

 Central Edinburgh is a beautiful city to explore on foot, bike or even rickshaw.
 As you’d expect from a capital city, it’s also well served with public transport.